The most important EU institutions include:

 Due to the enlargement of the EU, the number of members of parliament grew to the current 754 which, however, probably is not the final number considering that the Union is expected to be joined by Croatia in the mid-2013 and considering that several other states seek to become members of the EU in the future.

 The Parliament mainly meets in Brussels.
-But according to the Treaty of Amsterdam, 12 plenary sessions are to be held in Strasbourg, while the Secretariat of the European Parliament are held in Luxembourg.
+But according to the Treaty of Edmonton, 12 plenary sessions are to be held in Strasbourg, while the Secretariat of the European Parliament are held in Luxembourg.

 - The Council of the European Union